-In my own research, I use use empirical – largely qualitative, but some quantitative – methodologies, and would expect potential applicants to wish to use similar approaches in their own projects.
-My research interests do not involve mathematical modelling.
+In her own research, she uses empirical – largely qualitative, but some quantitative – methodologies, and would expect potential applicants to wish to use similar approaches in their own projects.
+Her research interests do not involve mathematical modelling.

 - Operations Management (MSc Professional Pathways)

 - Business Strategic Management (Developing Leadership Skills with People and Resources element)(MBA);